Essay / 001

 K-Shaped AI Will Not Be Evenly Distributed

-From a physician-executive perspective, this matters because AI is not merely a software layer.
+From my vantage point as a physician-executive who has practiced in both arms of the K, this matters because AI is not merely a software layer.
 It is becoming an operating advantage.
 The health systems that can deploy it well will gain leverage across scheduling, documentation, revenue cycle management, triage, population health, and clinical decision support.
 Systems that cannot will keep paying the hidden tax of administrative overload, clinician burnout, and inefficient resource allocation.
-The gap will not only be measured in productivity.
-It will be measured in access, safety, and resilience.
+For context on the clinical lens behind this analysis, see my background and editorial work at sinabarimd.com.

 What a K-Shaped AI Takeoff Means in Practice